Fence Decorations for Whimsical Garden Decor

 Looking for more upcycling ideas for garden decor, whimsical or otherwise?
 Then I invite you to peruse this collection of inspiration for your yard!

-Quirky garden ideas and upcycling projects for garden decor and yard art
+upcycle ideas for garden and yard decor

 Craft on!